extric99/Hackintosh-NUC7I7DNKE/README.md

 ## BigSur

 SATA Support broken due to Apple dropping the AppleIntelPchSeriesAHCI class in AppleAHCIPort.kext.
 To workaround this, I added Catalina's patched AppleAHCIPort.kext with the MinKernel set to 20.0.0 as recommended by the OpenCore Install Guide.
-By default this is disabled to ensure that there are no issues with Catalina.
-If using the EFI for BigSur enable the kext in the config.plist.
+By default this is now enabled.
+To ensure that there are no issues with Catalina, please remove or disable the kext in the config.plist.

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_USB.png)